 I cut the poinsettia in the photos at 7.657″x7.769″ so that I could fit it on 8.5″x11″ paper.
 If you’d like to resize your flower, I recommend leaving the entire design grouped while resizing so that all layers stay in the correct size proportions.

-For my project I used Recollections regular 65lb. cardstock and Recollections foil cardstock.
+For my project, I used Recollections regular 65lb. cardstock and Recollections foil cardstock.
 The package of the foil doesn’t indicate weight.
 I’ve found that the 65lb. cuts well on a light blue mat using the Light Cardstock setting on my Maker.
-To cut the foil cardstock, I also use a light blue mat but change the setting to Medium Cardstock to cut.
+To cut the foil cardstock, I also used a light blue mat but changed the setting to Medium Cardstock to cut.

 Use a brayer when placing the paper on the mat will greatly reduce the amount of tearing and help keep your cuts cleaner.

 To remove cardstock from the mat once cut, flip the paper and mat over and place on your work surface.
 Gently bend the mat back and while keeping the paper as flat to the desk as possible.